 And because I had the watch connected to my foot pod the distance was still recorded.
 The only downside was I missed out on setting a record on a decent Strava segment - but never mind!

 I actually preferred the activity tracking and robustness to the Apple Watch.
-It’s comfortable and I was far more comfortable wearing it on the beach, swimming and in general day-to-day wear.
-The heart rate tracking is on par with the Apple Watch and is close enough to wearing a HRM.
+It’s comfortable and I was far more comfortable wearing it on the beach, swimming, and as general day-to-day wear.
+The heart rate tracking is on par with the Apple Watch and is close enough to wearing a heart-rate monitor.
 It’s not going to be as accurate I’m sure, but is more than helpful for painting a picture around performance.
 And for that I’m happy!